serejandmyself/serejandmyself.github.io/README.md

-# No bullshit blog: serejandmyself.github.io
+# The "no bullshit blog" from https://blocksult.com and [@serejandmyself](https://serejandmyself.github.io/)